krapkaVKomi/krapka_v_komi_blog_-v-1.1-/README.md

-To run the project, create a virtual environment in its folder and install the libraries from the requirements.txt file there then run the code in the app.py file
+To run the project, create a virtual environment in its folder and install the libraries from the requirements.txt file there then run the code in the app.py file myproject.rar -- Archive of projects on an already created virtual environment

 krapka_v_komi_blog_-v-1.1